AllenWLynch/signaturemodels/docs/tutorial.rst

 epochs, then tested.
 The best performing models are promoted to the next iteration and trained for more epochs.
 This process repeats until a group of winners is chosen.

-Here, five or ten components gives a good fit for the dataset - I chose to use ten.
+Here, five components gives a good fit for the dataset.

 3. Training the model
 ---------------------